All Episodes

 So why now?

-Why you want to?
+Why you want?

-And it's tricky to answer until you realize crime is probably not going down in D.C.
-The only reason people think that crime is going down in D.C. is that the D.C. cops have been lying about it.
+The only reason people think the crime is going down in DC is that the DC cops have been lying about it.

-So you'd have no reason to know, to be able to argue that crime is not actually going down in D.C.
-But here's a little report from just a few weeks ago.
+So you'd have no reason to know, to be able to argue the crime is not actually going down in DC.

-D.C. police commander suspended, accused of changing crime statistics.
+DC police commander suspended accused of changing crime statistics.

 By the way, this is being reported by a local NBC affiliate.

-D.C. police commander suspended, accused of changing crime statistics.
+DC police commander suspended accused of changing crime statistics.

 Police unions' directive to change offense classifications comes from the command staff.